adadi/test01/README.md

 Summary:
-“Access issue with srv_occ_dev account causing operational bottleneck.”
+“Access issue with srv_occ_dev account causing a block in our work.”

 Description:
-“We’re encountering an issue with the srv_occ_dev account.
-It was previously accessible and functioning correctly, but it has now become inaccessible.
-This problem is causing a significant bottleneck in our operations.
-We would greatly appreciate any assistance in resolving this as soon as possible.”
+“We are facing a problem with the srv_occ_dev account.
+This account was previously accessible and functioning properly, but has now become inaccessible.
+This issue is blocking our work progress.
+We urgently need assistance in resolving this matter.”